jmico/beekeeper/README.md

 Backend broker receives 2000 msg/s and sends 2000 msg/s, giving a 4000 msg/s total traffic.
 Frontend broker receives 1000 msg/s and sends 1000 msg/s, giving a 2000 msg/s total traffic.

-These numbers will, of course, worsen if broker performance degrades under load.
+These numbers will, of course, worsen when broker performance degrades under heavy load.

 ## Examples

+This distribution includes some examples that can be run out of the box using an internal `ToyBroker` (so no install of a proper broker is needed):

 [examples/basic](./examples/basic) is a barebones example of the usage of Beekeper.